GreatBahram/shecan-cli/README.md

 For more about Shecan see https://shecan.ir/

 * I wrote this script, because I wanted to configure a couple of linux servers to be able to use docker hub, which are blocked in Iran.
-And I wanted to get a literally an agent to do it.
+And I wanted to get an agent to do it.

 ## Introduction